UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 <!--
 https://docs.google.com/forms/d/e/1FAIpQLSewDipcynt5OlyOxwNsLOjdwf2S5qyxWzjABxkEq3dnQyAntw/viewform?usp=pp_url
 -->
-[Click here]() to register for the April 13th - 14th, 2023 UCLA synthetic data workshop.
+[Click here](https://docs.google.com/forms/d/e/1FAIpQLSewDipcynt5OlyOxwNsLOjdwf2S5qyxWzjABxkEq3dnQyAntw/viewform?usp=pp_url) to register for the April 13th - 14th, 2023 UCLA synthetic data workshop.

 The registration deadline is **March 15th, 2023**.

-**PLEASE NOTE: Submitting the form DOES NOT guarantee a place in the workshop until the registration fee is paid.
-The registration fee link will become available in Feb.**
+**PLEASE NOTE: Submitting the above Google form DOES NOT guarantee a place in the workshop until the registration fee is paid.
+The registration fee link will become available in Feb. and we will inform those who registered via email then.**

 <!--
 ### Diversity Travel Awards